 - B. Accounts receivable and notes receivable were all from contracts with customers.
-As of January 1, 2022, the balances of receivables (including notes receivable) from contracts with customers amounted to \$709,101. - C. The Group has no notes and accounts receivable pledged to others. - D. Information relating to credit risk is provided in Note 12(2).
+And as of January 1, 2022, the balance of receivables (including notes receivable) from contracts with customers amounted to \$709,101. - C. The Company has no notes and accounts receivable pledged to others. - D. Information relating to credit risk is provided in Note 12(2).